 Re-visiting our earlier Net Promoter Score example, our client IKEA employed NPS as part of a business strategy to improve understanding of their smaller group of unhappy customers, and in doing so resolve more of their issues and improve their overall NPS.

-When employing this strategy in tandem with switching to mobile surveys utilising our survey software’s SMS feature, IKEA were able to increase their overall Net Promoter Score from 25 to 70.
+When employing this strategy in tandem with switching to mobile surveys utilising our surveys by SMS option, IKEA were able to increase their overall Net Promoter Score from 25 to 70.

 Get started with NPS